KILTprotocol/docs/docs/sdk/0-core-feature/6_delegations.md

 /4.
 Submit the transaction.

-If the “Permission.delegate” flag is set on the new DelegationNode, the delegate can now repeat this process and delegate permissions further.
+If the `Permission.delegate` flag is set on the new DelegationNode, the delegate can now repeat this process and delegate permissions further.
 To do so, their DelegationNode id is added as parentId to the new DelegationNode.

-If the Permisson.delegate flag is not set on the parent, or if it is no longer active (i.e. has been revoked in the meantime), the blockchain will reject new delegations.
+If the `Permisson.delegate` flag is not set on the parent, or if it is no longer active (i.e. has been revoked in the meantime), the blockchain will reject new delegations.

 ## Making a Delegated Attestation